 The custodian of our assets is The Bank of New York Mellon Corp.
 The custodian's address is: 500 Ross Street, Suite 935, Pittsburgh, PA 15262.
 Our assets are held under bank custodianship in compliance with the 1940 Act.
-Securities held through our wholly owned subsidiary, Gladstone Business Loan, are held under a custodian agreement with The Bank of New York Mellon Corp., which acts as collateral custodian pursuant to the Credit Facility with KeyBank and certain other parties.
+Securities held through Business Loan, our wholly owned subsidiary, are held under a custodian agreement with The Bank of New York Mellon Corp., which acts as collateral custodian pursuant to the Credit Facility.
 The address of the collateral custodian is 500 Ross Street, Suite 935, Pittsburgh, PA 15262.
 Computershare acts as our transfer and dividend paying agent and registrar.
 The principal business address of Computershare Inc. is 250 Royall Street, Canton, Massachusetts 02021, telephone number 781-575-2000.
 Computershare also maintains an internet website at www.computershare.com.